dhh1128/codecraft.co/small-files-are-your-friends.md

 One other note that goes along with some of your other posts.
 When you write code, it is easy to fall into the trap of thinking you are writing for the machine, but you are really writing for other humans that will come after you.
 If you always design and code as if you are writing for people, you will be doing your future self a huge favor.

----

-On Forests and Trees | Codecraft (2015-09-02 08:48:53)

-[…] is partly why small files and small functions are your friends.
-It also explains why boilerplate comments are worse than useless, and bears on why encapsulation […]